mojo run

 Sets the CPU for which to tune code.

-Emits warnings for missing or partial docstrings.
+Emits diagnostics for missing or partial doc strings.

 --max-notes-per-diagnostic <INTEGER>